matze-dd/Tex2txt/README.md

 since the script replaces both b and -c by D2D without intermediate text.

-In rare cases, manipulation with \\LTadd{} or \\LTskip{} may be necessary to avoid false warnings from the language checker.
+In rare cases, manipulation with \\LTadd{} or \\LTskip{} may be necessary to avoid false warnings from the proofreader.
 See also file [Example.md](Example.md).

 ### Inclusion of “normal” text
 In variant “Full version”, the argument of \\text\{...\}
 (variable for macro name in script: parms.text\_macro) is directly copied.
 Outside of \\text, only maths space like \\; and \\quad is considered as space.
-Therefore, one will get warnings from the language checker, if subsequent
+Therefore, one will get warnings from the proofreading program, if subsequent
 \\text and maths parts are not properly separated.
 See file [Example.md](Example.md).